 Atlassian’s new public links feature lets you create a special URL directing to a safe, read-only version of a Confluence page, and share it with someone who doesn’t have a Confluence license.
 It’s similar to our Atlassian Marketplace app, External Share for Confluence, except its functionality and security options are much more limited.
 One big functionality limit with the native links feature is that you can’t share many of Atlassian’s own Confluence macros, and you can’t share *any *3rd party macros.

-Electronic signatures were in use long before 2020’s giant shitshow, their legal standing defined in various statutes since around 2000.
+Electronic signatures were in use long before the pandemic, and their legal standing has been defined in various statutes since around 2000.
 But they used to be a strategic asset: a flexible, fast, green, international relations booster.
 Then the lockdowns happened, wet ink signatures became unworkable, and e-signatures turned from an asset into a necessity.
 A survey of US business owners and individuals by airSlate showed that the use of e-signatures among businesses surged by 50% during 2020.

 It’s about convenience and more!
 What is parametrization?
 In this context, parametrization is a rather fresh feature of Approval Path, and we think it could boost user experience a lot!
 Well, at least for users that use Approval Path more excessively.
 Here is why!
 Functionalities Parametrization will allow you to re-use an existing path (definition) while you conveniently rename the approval just before you start it!
 Also it allows you to set expiry dates.